Location details of the council's offices:

 The city council encourages sustainable travel to its sites and is well connected by public transport and other sustainable travel choices.

-Other services that operate between Manchester and Swinton are the 32, this is the fastest route but stops on the East Lancs and so requires a ten minute walk up Partington Lane to the Civic Centre.
-You can also take the 12, 25, 26 and 37.
+Other services that operate between Manchester and Swinton are the V1 and V2, this is the fastest route but stops on the East Lancs and so requires a ten minute walk up Partington Lane to the Civic Centre.
+You can also take the 26.

 The 22 service (between Stockport and Eccles) runs about every half an hour.
-See below for timetable information.
+See the TfGM website for timetable information.

 Swinton Railway Station is a short walk away and provides direct services twice an hour to Wigan, Walkden, Salford, Manchester and Rochdale, plus destinations further afield.
 For more information on rail travel within the north west, visit Traveline.